hashicorp/terraform-plugin-framework-timeouts/README.md

         },
 ```

 The `timeouts.Attributes()` call does not accept options on a data source as `read` is the only option.

+However, the `timeouts.AttributesWithOpts()` function is available for overriding the default description.

 ```go
 import (